brennv/quilt-python-api/README.md

 ```

 #### Order By
 Sort the table by any column or set of columns.
+You can set the ordering by passing
+a string that is the column's field (name in the database).

 ```python
 mytable.order_by('column1')
 ```

-or
+You can find column field names with their ".field" attribute:
 ```python
 mytable.order_by(mytable.column1.field)
 ```
-or
+You can sort by multiple columns by passing a list of fields.
 ```python
 mytable.order_by(['column2', 'column1'])
 ```